 If Sunday meal prepping is your thing, go ahead and make yourself a few days worth of dinner and lunches ahead of time.
-But if that doesn’t sounds right for you, take yourself on a shopping trip (or do an online shop) and stock your fridge and cupboard with snacks and fresh produce that don’t require too much preparation.
-Ready-to-eat meals that you can easily heat and eat each week night are great too!
+But if that doesn’t sound right for you, take yourself on a shopping trip (or do an online shop) and stock your fridge and cupboard with snacks and fresh produce that don’t require too much preparation.
+Ready-to-eat meals that you can easily heat and eat each weeknight are great too!

 Check your diary at the end of each week for the week ahead to ensure you’ve not overloaded yourself.
-Schedule in down time, just like you would any other activity.
+Schedule downtime, just like you would any other activity.